-It was found that the dynamic behavior of the Control Valve assembly was very sensitive to the precise representation of the internal flow restrictors and micron level leakage paths.
-Using CFD simulation, a complete three-dimensional pressure and velocity map could be obtained across the whole operational cycle and further simulations were carried out to refine certain ideas and test the impact of manufacturing and material specification constraints.
+It was found that the dynamic behaviour of the Control Valve assembly was very sensitive to the precise representation of the internal flow restrictors and micron level leakage paths.
+Using CFD simulation, with Simerics-MP+, a complete three-dimensional pressure and velocity map could be obtained across the whole operational cycle and further simulations were carried out to refine certain ideas and test the impact of manufacturing and material specification constraints.

-CFD techniques helped BPR Medical really understand why the Gas Control Valve has certain behavioral characteristics.
+CFD techniques helped BPR Medical really understand why the Gas Control Valve has certain behavioural characteristics.
 The fluid flow paths could be easily visualized and re-circulation, or ‘dead zone’ areas, better understood.
 This then revealed performance issues so that the correct amount of gases could be efficiently delivered and at the right time each breathing cycle.